AdobeDocs/campaign-web.de-DE/help/v8/landing-pages/lp-use-cases.md

 >title="Festlegen der Anmelde-Landingpage"
 >abstract="Über eine Anmeldeseite können Ihre Kundinnen und Kunden einen Dienst abonnieren."

-Einer der häufigsten Anwendungsfälle besteht darin, über eine Landingpage Ihre Kundinnen und Kunden einzuladen, einen [Dienst zu abonnieren](../audience/manage-services.md) (z.
-B. einen Newsletter oder eine Veranstaltung).
+Einer der häufigsten Anwendungsfälle besteht darin, dass Sie über eine Landingpage Ihre Kundschaft einladen, einen [Dienst zu abonnieren](../audience/manage-services.md) (z.
+B. einen Newsletter oder eine Ereignis).
 Gehen Sie dazu wie folgt vor.

 <!--For example, let's say you organize an event next month and you want to launch an event registration campaign.
 To do this, you're going to send an email including a link to a landing page that will enable your recipients to register for this event.
 The users who register will be added to the subscription list that you created for this purpose.-->